 In nature!
-Or when you got into a village you could always find facilities.
+Or when you go into a village you can always find facilities.

 A few of the pansiyons had internet access.
 However, I was able to get access on my smartphone via cellular signals and my mobile wifi.
 However, there were many areas on the trail where I was unable to get a signal.
 Don’t count on internet access.

 Yes – we met a few people hiking it solo, but unless you are a great hiker and like a lot of solitary time, I wouldn’t recommend it.
 The trail is challenging and it’s hard to find your way.
 The more eyes you have helping the easier it is to find the trail again.
 Of course, like anything this depends on your own comfort with your ability.

 There are many places that will help you organize the hike or most likely portions of the hike.
-I don’t know if there is a company out there who will organize the complete hike for you – 300 miles.
+I don’t know if there is a company out there that will organize the complete hike for you – 300 miles.

 However, there are various other options:

 Self-Guided for 4 or 5 days – On Foot Holidays

 You can have a portion organized by boat as your lodging that ‘travels’ with you.